harbourrocks/harbour/README.md

 ![Screenshot of Harbour](images/screenshot.png)

-# Fontawesome
+# Font Awesome

-The project, application, website including our harbour.rocks organizational logo uses fontawesome licensed under https://fontawesome.com/license.
+The project, application, website including our harbour.rocks organizational logo uses Font Awesome licensed under https://fontawesome.com/license.
 There were no modifications made.
-Thank you fontawesome for providing a wide variety of free icons!
+Thank you Font Awesome for providing a wide variety of free icons!